Teej festival in Nepal – “The festival especially for Hindu Women.”

 What is the purpose of the Teej festival?

-According to Indian mythology, Hariyali Teej—also known as Teej Mata on this day—celebrates the merger of Lord Shiva and Goddess Parvati.
+According to Indian mythology, Hariyali Teej—known as Teej Mata on this day—celebrates Lord Shiva’s and Goddess Parvati’s merger.
 On this auspicious day, women pray for a happy marriage and the welfare of their families.

 Where in Nepal is Teej celebrated?

-Even though Pashupatinath Temple is where most women in Nepal celebrate Teej, some also do it at home.
-They visit a nearby Shiva temple during the day to worship Shiva.
+Even though most women in Nepal celebrate Teej at Pashupatinath Temple, some do it at home.
+During the day, they visit a nearby Shiva temple to worship Shiva.
 After paying respects to Lord Shiva, people can assemble with their sisters and friends in the privacy of their own homes.
 During Teej, married ladies are invited to their mothers’ houses.

 What does Teej mean?

-Married and single ladies alike celebrate this Teej festival only for the purpose of obtaining Goddess Parvati’s and Shiva’s blessings.
-It is observed on Tritiya, or the third day of the Shukla paksha, in the Hindu month of Bhadrapada.
+Married and single ladies celebrate this Teej festival only to obtain Goddess Parvati’s and Shiva’s blessings.
+It is observed on Tritiya, the third day of the Shukla paksha, in the Hindu month of Bhadrapada.

 Is Teej for married Women?

 It is said that Parvati fasted and prayed to Lord Shiva for an entire day.
-She pleased Lord Shiva, who took her as his wife as a result of her devotion.
-In a traditional ceremony, Parvati married Lord Shiva with the blessing of her father.
+She pleased Lord Shiva, who took her as his wife due to her devotion.
+Parvati married Lord Shiva in a traditional ceremony with her father’s blessing.
 As a result, both married and single Hindu women participate in the annual Hartalika Teej celebration.
 While unmarried girls hope for a perfect and devoted spouse, married ladies pray for their husband’s long life and wealth.

 How can I break my Teej fast while I’m in Nepal?

-Women break their fast on the third day of the festival, which is also its last day.
+Women break their fast on the festival’s third day, which is its last day.
 Rishi Panchami is the name of this day.
-The ladies worshiped the Rishi sapta puja before breaking the fast.
-This tradition has been carrying on for more than 750 years.
-They are able to break their fast by consuming water, fruits, and cooked veg foods.
+The ladies worship the Rishi Sapta puja before breaking the fast, a tradition that has been carried on for more than 750 years.
+They can break their fast by consuming water, fruits, and cooked vegetables.
+Nepal trekking season starts at this time of the festival.
+You can consider the Everest base camp a short trek to go on.

 Book with Confidence